prathikrgowda/prathikrgowda/README.md

 ### 📂 Technical Projects

+- **Kanban Task Board - Project Management Application** Built a project management application with Next.js (frontend) and Node.js/Express (backend), featuring role-based access for board owners and members.
+Deployed on AWS (EC2, Lambda, S3, and RDS), leveraging AWS Cognito for authentication.
+  Incorporated Tailwind CSS, Material UI Data Grid, and Recharts for a responsive UI, and optimized state management with Redux Toolkit and RTK Query.

 - **WeCureIt Clinic Management System**
   Built a clinic management system with admin, doctor, and patient logins using a client-server architecture.
 Designed UIs in Figma, implemented with React, Node, MongoDB, and developed a scheduling algorithm.

 - **Taxi Fare Prediction Model**
   Developed a machine learning model to predict NYC taxi fares, achieving high accuracy with XGBoost.
 Focused on data preprocessing, feature engineering, and model tuning.

+- **Online Retail Data Analysis**
+  Built a Python-based ETL pipeline for online retail transactions, cleaning and transforming data.
+Eliminated missing/duplicate records, canceled orders, and negative entries.
+Engineered a TotalPrice feature to enhance revenue insights and standardized data types for advanced analytics: RFM segmentation, recommendations, forecasting, and churn prediction.

 - **Hand Gesture Recognition and Voice Conversion**
   Created a model using MediaPipe for hand gesture recognition and voice conversion, bridging communication for the deaf and aphonic community.
 Published research in Gradiva Review Journal.